siljaaa123/siljaaa123/README.md

 - 🌍 **Environmental Advocate**: My background in Environmental Sciences fuels my passion for sustainable technology and eco-friendly coding practices.
 - 🚀 **Innovative Projects**: I've worked on projects like ExploreLog, a travel log app that combines technology with creativity, allowing users to map their journeys and create digital scrapbooks.

+### Fun Fact

+- 🎨 **Creativity Beyond Code**: When I'm not coding, you'll find me engaged in creative pursuits like drawing, photography, and exploring new art forms.

 ### Skills

 ![HTML5](https://img.shields.io/badge/HTML5-E34F26?style=flat-square&logo=html5&logoColor=white)